-This summer will mark an evolution in the format of the Grand Prix.
-The two main divisions will be determined by age which will further be segmented by Universal Tennis Rating (UTR).
+This is our second summer using Universal Tennis Rating (UTR) to place players into appropriate playing divisions.
+The two main divisions will be determined by age which will further be segmented by UTR level.
 With the implementation of UTR by local high schools, we felt it was necessary to also use this system to help those who currently compete on their school teams, as well as those hoping to participate in future seasons.
 Players will be grouped by the Tournament Director based on their level once registered.
 There will still be a relative Entry, Intermediate, and Advanced grouping for both age divisions.
 For the 10-12 division, the kids will start off in the Green Ball Entry Group if they have little or no experience competing.
 They will have the chance to move up to the Yellow Ball group within the same age division as their UTR score increases.
 We have also decided to combine boys and girls through all divisions.
 Because UTR is level-based, this provides a broader pool of participants giving them opportunities to compete against a variety of different players while still keeping each match appropriate and competitive.
 Each division will follow a similar format, starting with a Round Robin followed by one or two playoff rounds, depending on the age division.
 Players collect points for participating as well as advancing within tournaments.
 Please see breakdown below - participants must fit at least TWO of the bullet points within their respective grouping.